How to bypass CAPTCHA: Techniques, tools, and ethical risks explained

 Cons:

-• Does not work against present CAPTCHAs with severe distortion or image-based puzzles.
+• Does not work against the present CAPTCHA with severe distortion or image-based puzzles.

 • Requires heavy preprocessing.